GhostlyTrincket/TCC-DS-2023/README.md

 ## <a id="refs">References</a>

-This project wasn't completely alone, I've based myself in others projects and in official documentation to conclude Plant Stat.
+This project wasn't completely made alone, we have based our work in others projects and in official documentation to conclude Plant Stat.
+The following is a list of documentation used in the Arduino part of things (APOT) of the project.

 ### Function documentation.